Justice is served to wrongdoers, criminals will be inevitably caught and appropriately punished, and everyone has a voice that can be heard.

 When all these characters come onstage and interact with each other, you see and experience an incredible blend of tension, sadness, fear, anger, anxiety and hope.
 Even though the play does heavily focus on the emotional turmoil and instability of characters, it never comes across as being mawkish, exaggerated or petty when the characters undergo mental pain because their feelings and reactions (in response to the horrifying experiences they undergo) are realistic and understandable.

-If you want to see something that will make you make you question social justice and society’s morality, go and watch Tulips now.
+If you want to see something that will make you question social justice and society’s morality, go and watch Tulips now.

 Tulips runs from the 25th-29th June at the Woodley Theatre in Woodley.